eugenia1984/english/glossary.md

 `She might not be available today.` -> It's possible she's not free today.

+- **misaligned**: means not lined up or positioned correctly.
+For example: `The images were misaligned in the presentation, making it look messy.` -> This indicates that the images were not positioned properly, affecting the presentation's clarity.

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

 - **module**: refers to a unit or section of a course or training program.
 For example: `The new module on cybersecurity will be added next week.` -> Here, module refers to a specific part of the training focused on cybersecurity.